 Diverse Curriculum and Pacing

 Homeschooled students may lack instruments for assessing their knowledge, values, skills, and behaviors with respect to the objectives delivered in state institutional education systems.
-(Ray 2009) As homeschooling is specially tailored to children’s needs, it remains difficult, even for parents, to assess, diagnose, and determine the curriculum and instruction that would fit their children’s needs.
-(Romanowski, 2001)
+As homeschooling is specially tailored to children’s needs, it remains difficult, even for parents, to assess, diagnose, and determine the curriculum and instruction that would fit their children’s needs.

-Notably, Rudner (1999) determined standardized achievement tests as a limitation of homeschooling.
-Public and private schools have standardized tests closely aligned with their curriculum whereas homeschools choose tests depending on convenience.
-In other words, parents may not be following the institutional school curriculum that aims to help their children succeed in tests.
-(Ray, 2009)
+Notably, more recent scholarship (Dixon, 2025) highlights standardized achievement tests as a continued limitation of homeschooling.
+Public and private schools utilize standardized tests specifically aligned with their state-mandated curriculum whereas homeschool families often select assessments based on accessibility or flexibility.
+In other words, many parents do not follow the institutionalized curriculum designed to maximize student performance on these specific metrics.
+(Cheng, 2025)

 Concerns for Resources and Facilities